GOLDEN HILLS RC&D

 Camping: Yes, electric and non-electric

-Amenities: Camping, shelter, picnic area, vault toilet
+Amenities: Shelter, picnic area, vault toilet

 Dogs: Yes, on leash